When working on a client site, sometimes you will have to upload files to the WordPress theme directory.

 In the fields above you'll need to enter the following information:

-- Host: the IP address of the WordPress server which you got from the server information or ftp.domain.com where domain is your domain
+- Host: The IP address of the WordPress server which you got from the server information or the FTP account you set up

-- Username: firstname.lastname@example.org that you have created in the previous step
+- Username: The email@example.com that you have created in the previous step

 - Port: 21 (in most cases unless otherwise specified by your hosting company)